-There are 4 HC-SR04 ultrasonic sensor units, only one is working as transmitting – pinging module and receiver simultaneously, 3 others are just receivers.
+There are 4 HC-SR04 ultrasonic sensors, only one of them is working as transmitting – pinging module and receiver simultaneously, 3 others are just receivers.
 Arduino DUE, of course, is a prime violin of the whole project.
 Small prototype board has an additional 4-channel buffer amplifier (MCP6024).

 Technical specification ( approximately ):

 - Scanning range 20 m, limited very low power and sensitivity of the HC-SR04 devices.

 - Spacial XY resolution depends on a distance, has to be determined.
 Two object should be position at least 5 cm apart and not on the same spherical surface around sensor board.

 - Directivity diagram +-30 degree, or so.

 - Spacial Z – (distance) resolution 12 um.
 No typo error, micrometers.

 - Time to complete full scan 16 milliseconds, frame rate may vary from 60 Hz down to 10 Hz if there is strong reverberation.

 Have to say, that ultrasonic units were slightly modified, to brought out an analog signal (40 kHz) before it gets quantization in the local uCPU.
 After amplification, 4-channels are digitized by arduino’s ADC (12-bits 1 MSPS).